-The survey was conducted between September and November 2017 on about 50,000 children in 1,080 communities by 1,440 volunteers.
-According to the report, approximately 76% of the children surveyed cannot read at primary two story level, and approximately 82% of these children cannot calculate a primary two level multiplication task, though 85% of the children are enrolled into schools.
+The survey was conducted between September and November 2017 by 1,440 volunteers, on about 50,000 children in 1,080 communities.
+According to the report, approximately 76% of the children surveyed could not read at primary two story level, and approximately 82% of these children could not calculate a primary two level multiplication task, though 85% of these children were enrolled in schools.

 At the preliminary launch of LEARNigeria 2017 Assessment Report, key players in the educational sector such as the Commissioner of Education for Plateau State, Hon.
 Jude Dakur, Commissioner of Education for Kaduna State, Ja’afaru Sani, Permanent Secretary, Taraba State Ministry of Education, Samson Ada, Akwa Ibom state SUBEB Chair, Lagos State SUBEB Chair to mention few; participated in a half-day workshop to discuss the findings of the report.

-Also, at the event, the Teaching at the Right Level, (TaRL) methodology designed to tailor instruction to a child’s level using fun, level-tailored activities in order to enable students acquire basic literacy and numeracy in a relatively short time in contrast to the typical teacher-focused style of teaching, was presented.
-In subsequent months, the LEARNigeria Team will visit all geo-political zones to engage stakeholders on the importance of taking responsibility for improving learning outcomes and on the potential benefit of adopting the TaRL methodology. .
+Also, at the event, the Teaching at the Right Level, (TaRL) methodology designed to tailor instruction to a child’s level using fun, level-tailored activities in order to enable students acquire basic literacy and numeracy skills in a relatively short time in contrast to the typical teacher-focused style of teaching, was presented.
+In subsequent months, the LEARNigeria team intend to visit all geo-political zones to engage stakeholders on the importance of taking responsibility for improving learning outcomes and on the potential benefit of adopting the TaRL methodology.